 Bailey Sanitary Landfill - 5940 Matheson Road

-The Bailey Sanitary Landfill services the City of Chilliwack, District of Kent, Village of Harrison Hot Springs, and Electoral Areas "D" & "E" of the Fraser Valley Regional District, (Popkum, Bridal Falls, Chilliwack River Valley, Columbia Valley and Cultus Lake).
+The Bailey Sanitary Landfill services the City of Chilliwack, District of Kent, Village of Harrison Hot Springs, and Electoral Areas "D", "E", and "H" of the Fraser Valley Regional District, (Popkum, Bridal Falls, Chilliwack River Valley, Columbia Valley and Cultus Lake).

 Disposing of Drywall and Other Building Materials?

 Many building materials used before 1990 contain asbestos and require special handling (refer to list below under Asbestos Waste Disposal).
 These materials cannot be disposed of as regular waste at the Bailey Landfill.

-Customers bringing in drywall are required to submit a Drywall Declaration and Acknowledgement form to the scale house.
+Customers bringing in drywall are required to submit a Drywall/Asbestos Waste Declaration and Acknowledgement form to the scale house.
 Forms can be picked up at City Hall (8550 Young Road) or the Bailey Landfill.
-An example form can be referred to through the attachment "Drywall Declaration and Acknowledgement Form" at the bottom of the page.
+An example form can be referred to through the attachment "Drywall/Asbestos Waste Declaration and Acknowledgement Form" at the bottom of the page.
 By signing the form, the customer agrees to accept the full liability for all clean-up costs associated with dumping undisclosed asbestos containing material.

 Drywall will only be accepted if one of these conditions is met:

 - Clean cuts of drywall without tape, texture coating, mud, or joint compound.

 - The drywall is date stamped 1990 or newer (not every piece in a load needs to be date stamped, but at least one piece must be and the load must appear consistent or additional date stamps and/or asbestos testing will be required).
 Please ensure the date stamp is clearly visible to the landfill operator upon entry.

-- The drywall is confirmed to contain asbestos and has been double-bagged in the appropriate 0.15 mm or 6 mil thickness poly hazardous waste bags (maximum bag size 38" x 60").
-Please refer to the attachment "Proper Bag Tying Techniques" at the bottom of the page for more information.
+- The drywall is confirmed to contain asbestos and has been double-bagged in the appropriate 0.15 mm or 6 mil poly hazardous waste bags (maximum bag size 38" x 60").
+Please refer to the attachment "Proper Bag Tying Techniques & Bag Suppliers" at the bottom of the page.

 A list of Testing Laboratories and Abatement Companies can be referred to through the attachment on the bottom of the page.